Jean-Christoffer/gamehubFInal/README.md

 # Gamehub

+## Screenshots

+![App Screenshot](src/public/images/screenshot.jpg)

+## Description

 Game Hub is a online game shop where users can buy and sell digital games.
 Game Hub is targeted audience are people in the age from 18 to 25.

-## Screenshots
+## Features

-![App Screenshot](src/public/images/screenshot.jpg)
+- Add to cart
+- Search
+- Sort

 ## Built with